mdn/content/files/en-us/glossary/webm/index.md

 {{GlossarySidebar}}

-**WebM** is royalty-free and is an open web video format natively supported in Mozilla Firefox.
+**WebM** is royalty-free and is an open web video format natively supported in all modern browsers.

 ## See also